CONSTITUTION PARTY of TEXAS

 We encourage individuals and families to fulfill their personal responsibility to help those in need through tithes, offerings and other acts of charity.
 The nation’s churches and synagogues should manifest their faith by supporting effective programs to assist those who are in need.

-- Chairman - Gregg Woodcock
+- Acting Chairman - Daniel New

 - Secretary - Sharon Wade